 1962: Senior wing formally opened.

-2010–2012: School begins organizing materials for upcoming 100th anniversary.
+2010–2012: School began organizing materials for upcoming 100th anniversary.
 Among its documents is a “Record of Corporal Punishment” telling how many slaps were administered each time; only one girl’s name appears.
 Former students who died in WWII were listed on the school’s website, with links to other websites.

 Memorials transcribed: